-The contribution limit for a TFSA in 2019 is $6,000 and in 2018 it was $5,500.
-If you don't come up with the entire amount by New Year's Eve, unused contributions are simply carried forward to future years and becomes what's known as TFSA “room.”
+The contribution limit for a TFSA beginning in 2019 has been $6,000.
+If you don’t come up with the entire amount by New Year’s Eve, unused contributions are simply carried forward to future years and becomes what’s known as TFSA “room.”

 If you’ve yet to become a TFSA superfan, you may want to read up on some of their extraordinary attributes, like tax-free investment growth and super flexible withdrawals and deposits, or if have questions about whether it’s better to contribute to a TFSA or RRSP, we’ve got your answer right here.